-Joseph Mannard (Ph.
-D. University of Maryland 1989) is a specialist in 19th-century U.S. social history, with strong interests in the antebellum reform period and in religious history.
-His research deals with the lives of Roman Catholic nuns in the 19th century, a topic that illuminates the histories of charitable work, education, immigration, and women.
+in particular, the lives of Roman Catholic nuns in the antebellum era, a topic that illuminates the histories of health and charitable work, education, immigration, and women.